 On Linux webservers multiple locations and variables are checked for configuration values.
 Please take a look at this site in order to get a better understanding on the configuration read and overwrite order.

-If you are trying to setup LDAPS on a Linux webserver hosted by an external webhoster please take a look at our FAQ regarding running NADI on WP Engine.
+If you are trying to setup LDAPS on a Linux webserver hosted by an external webhoster please take a look at our FAQ when running

 LDAPS and client certificates